 generating something of our own."

-Joey uses cutting-edge optimization algorithms to increase student efficiency.
+Joey used cutting-edge optimization algorithms to increase student efficiency.
 Given a set

-of assignments and a student's activities, our proprietary algorithm finds the most
+of assignments and a student's activities, our proprietary algorithm found the most

-efficient way for them to complete their work and renders it in an intuitive weekly
+efficient way for them to complete their work and rendered it in an intuitive weekly

 schedule.

-I have been working on Joey with two partners since Summer '19.
-I am primarily responsible for integrating our backend with the iOS interface.
-Additionally, I edit our promotional videos and manage our finances among other duties.
+I worked on Joey with two partners from 2019-2021.
+I was primarily responsible for integrating our AWS backend with the iOS interface as well as implementing App Store Subscriptions.
+Additionally, I edited our promotional videos and managed our finances among other duties.

-auxen allows users to host a communal queue that their friends can then join and add songs to play next.
-It is my most technologically ambitious and time-consuming personal project so far.
-It uses both the iOS Spotify streaming SDK and Spotify API with an OAuth sign in for music playback.
-For the backend, auxen relies on Firebase for its database, push and silent notifications, analytics, and deep link capabilities.
+auxen allowed users to host a communal queue that their friends can then join and add songs to play next.
+At the time, it was my most technologically ambitious and time-consuming personal project.
+It used both the iOS Spotify streaming SDK and Spotify API with an OAuth sign in for music playback.
+For the backend, auxen relied on Firebase for its database, push and silent notifications, analytics, and deep link capabilities.

-Recently, I have been working on MarinTrace, a low-cost, not-for-profit contact tracing and symptom reporting platform for schools.
-I am responsible for the iOS app (native Swift), the web app (a cross-platform PWA), the frontend of the admin dashboard (Python/Flask), and the authentication system (OAuth w/ Google SSO).
+During the COVID-19 pandemic, I worked on MarinTrace, a low-cost, not-for-profit contact tracing and daily health assessment (DHA) platform for schools.
+I was responsible for the iOS app (native Swift), the web app (a cross-platform PWA), the frontend of the admin dashboard (Python/Flask), and the authentication system (OAuth w/ Google SSO).

-The iOS and web apps allow members of the community to attest to their lack of symptoms before stepping on campus, optionally report their contacts to more easily facilitate tracing, and report test COVID-19 test results.
-Certain administrators at the schools can see and act on that data through the admin dashboard.
-Additionally, I have been the project's compliance liaison, setting up "The MarinTrace Foundation" in addition to communicating with and obtaining necessary approvals from local government agencies.
+The iOS and web apps allowed members of the community to attest to their lack of symptoms before stepping on campus, optionally report their contacts to more easily facilitate tracing, and report test COVID-19 test results.
+Certain administrators at the schools could see and act on that data through the admin dashboard.
+Additionally, I was the project's compliance liaison, setting up "The MarinTrace Foundation" in addition to communicating with and obtaining necessary approvals from local government agencies.

-In January 2021, MarinTrace was fully rolled out at The Branson School as their primary COVID-19 contact tracing and symptom attestation solution and has since expanded to Headlands Preparatory School, both of Tilden Preparatory School's East Bay campuses, and Branson's own summer program as well as Next Generation Scholars's.
+In January 2021, my partner and I fully rolled out MarinTrace at The Branson School as their primary COVID-19 contact tracing and DHA solution.
+My partner and I later expanded to Headlands Preparatory School, both of Tilden Preparatory School's East Bay campuses, and Branson's own summer program as well as Next Generation Scholars's.
+MarinTrace was sunset as the pandemic faded.